sphinx-doc/sphinx/doc/usage/extensions/math.rst

 MathJax_ is then loaded and transforms the LaTeX markup to readable math live in the browser.

-Because MathJax (and the necessary fonts) is very large, it is not included in Sphinx but is set to automatically include it from a third-party site.
+Because MathJax and the necessary fonts are very large, it is not included in Sphinx but is set to automatically include it from a third-party site.

 .. attention::